 Infections or Sepsis: Respiratory, Urinary, Skin

 Sometimes, a bacterial infection can cause delirium.
 The infections that are most often linked to delirium include urinary tract infections (in bladder or kidneys), lung infections (pneumonia) or skin infections (from skin ulcers or drug-resistant bacteria).
-When germs (bacteria) invade your bloodstream, this is a condition called sepsis.
-Sepsis may sometimes occur after an operation, or it may develop from an infection in another part of your body.
+Sepsis is when microorganisms invade the bloodstream and lead to the malfunction of various organs, including the brain, causing delirium.
+Sepsis may sometimes occur after an operation, or it may develop from an infection in another part of the body.

-Delirium may also result from a fever caused by a bacterial or a viral infection such as influenza.
+Delirium may also result from a fever caused by a viral infection such as influenza.
 Delirium is a strong indicator that a person is seriously ill, and symptoms may be present even before the infection has been discovered.